hai-vr/XYVR/README.md

 - There is no telemetry, no analytics, and no cloud storage.

 #### What is the nature of the requests to those servers?

+XYVR is only interested in building an address book and monitoring live sessions.

 - This application does not modify, add, or remove any data from your VRChat, Resonite, or ChilloutVR accounts.
 - The following requests are for building an address book: